juhasev/sample-ninja-help/panel-health.md

 ### Reward Points on Hold

 This displays a timeline of reward points issued for Projects vs. what portion is currently held.
-The points are only held if there are projects that still need to be reconciled.
-If you see long hold times for the reward points, consider reconciling projects more quickly.
-Click on the sum button to see the totals for the month.
+The points are held for any projects that have the reconcile toggle turned on (default).
+You must manually reconcile the project or mark it as reconciled.
+Consider reconciling projects more quickly if you see long hold times for the reward points.
+Generally speaking, panelists do not want to wait too long for their earned reward points to become available.

+Click on the sum button to see the totals.

+> The reporting period is always the past six weeks.

 ### Panel Utilization
 The panel utilization displays a chart of panelist activity and statistics on how you use your panelists.